LucaDP07/flags-game/README.md

 - BUGS

-While on GitPod I was able to see the flags flashing in the Board Game, after the deployment the live site was not showing the same results as on GitPod.
+While on GitPod I was able to see the flags flashing in the Board Game, after the deployment, the live site was not showing the same results as on GitPod.
 Since I was refencing my images from my css file, I had to tell the server to come out of the css folder.
 Sorted fixing the path.

 * VALIDATOR TESTING

 HTML: No errors were returned when passing through the official W3C Validator. (https://validator.w3.org/nu/#textarea).

 CSS: No errors were returned when passing through the official (Jigsaw) Validator (https://jigsaw.w3.org/css-validator/validator).